microsoft/aksworkshop/_entries/02-02 challenge2.md

 1. Deploy an instance of MongoDB to your cluster

-2. Create Kubernetes YAML files to deploy the order management service and expose a public endpoint
+2. Create Kubernetes YAML files to deploy the Capture Order service and expose a public endpoint

 3. Ensure orders are successfully written to MongoDB